 Polly Castor is a lifelong artist.
 She went to the University of Michigan, and has lived in Bethel, Connecticut for the last 31 years.
 Her passion is working within the full range of abstraction, from impressionism to non-objective art, with particular emphasis on abstract conceptualism, depicting specific ideas, feelings, and actions.
 She enjoys working in many mediums– oil, pastel, acrylic, mono-print, collage, watercolor, gouache, photography, and ceramics– and her creative approach of cross-pollinating these mediums with one another brings original results.

 My art is a process of spiritual discovery, and is a celebration of authenticity.

 My goal is to evoke what underlies and encompasses all creation, in representational as well as abstract forms.
 It is a way of meditation, a time of connecting with what is both beyond me and within me.
 It is the outcome of prayer, and is a form of prayer itself.

 I observe and amplify the good around me.
 I am in love with vibrant color and can never have too much of it.
-Enjoying the interplay and juxtaposition of hue, tone, texture and shape, I am fascinated with the way each contributes unity to the whole.
+Enjoying the interplay and juxtaposition of hue, tone, texture, pattern, and shape, I am fascinated with the way each contributes unity to the whole.
 Art resolves issues and raises new questions, which in turn, uncover fresh ideas to explore.
 My art is an explosion of ideas, energy, and inspiration.